Education for ill children

 We help minimise disruption to pupils’ education.

 We teach children in hospital, at our base or where they live, and we aim to teach a broad and relevant curriculum that’s suited to their needs.

 You can find out more at the Hospital Education Service website.

-Hospital teachers are based in The Bristol Royal Hospital For Children, Riverside Adolescent Unit.
-Lumsden Walker Service and teachers working with out of hospital students based at our main base Fairfield Resource Centre.
+Hospital teachers are based in the Bristol Royal Hospital For Children and Riverside Adolescent Unit.
+Teachers working with students where they live are based at our main base at Redhouse Centre.

 Bristol Hospital Education Service